Jessica Gunning thanks Baby Reindeer creator for ‘making my dreams come true’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Baby Reindeer star Jessica Gunning thanked the show’s creator Richard Gadd for “making my dreams come true” as she celebrated her win at the Screen Actors Guild (SAG) Awards.
+Jessica Gunning thanked Baby Reindeer creator Richard Gadd for “making my dreams come true” at the Screen Actors Guild (SAG) Awards.

-The British actress won the female actor in a television movie or limited series prize for her role in the Netflix dark comedy at the 31st annual awards ceremony held in Los Angeles on Sunday evening.
+The British actress, 38, celebrated her female actor in a television movie or limited series prize by thanking Gadd - the creator of the hit Netflix dark comedy.

-Gunning has previously picked up an Emmy and Golden Globe for playing Martha Scott, who starts stalking Gadd’s failed comedian and barman character Donny Dunn in Baby Reindeer, causing him trouble in his work and personal life.
+Gunning has also won an Emmy and Golden Globe for playing Martha Scott.

+Her character stalks Gadd’s character Donny Dunn in the show, causing him trouble in his work and personal life.

 “And thank you to Richard Gadd for making my dreams come true.
 I will never, ever forget being part of Baby Reindeer, or playing the part of Martha.